 Now that we are well into Fall, we are also well into Fall Lawn Care season.
 Leaf Removal is among the most important of Lawn Care Services which you must keep at the lead off spot in your Yard Maintenance lineup.
 It’s too often we find ourselves at a new client for a Spring Clean, and find last seasons leaves creating a Lawn Killing layer like a bad dental checkup.

 Here we will get into the juicy details on why leaf removal is so important to maintaining a greener lawn.
 While this may not be the easiest material to keep you away from that overdone reality TV show, you may someday find yourself wondering why all those trucks are picking up leaves in your neighborhood this Fall.
-If that’s not enough to keep you from going back to cooking videos on Facebook, then hopefully a great deal on Leaf Removal with a free quote details at the end of the post makes you pause for just a few more seconds of scroll-ability.

 What Do Leaves Do To Lawns?